Asset Management Plan: Footpaths, Kerbs and Roads

 Kintyre Rd in Woodforde is under AHC (and not interested in being under CCC) but does not have a footpath.
 It is a high road traffic zone as well as a lot of residents and school students that walk unsafely on the road.
 We don't want to move to CCC purely for safety - is there any chance a footpath can or will be installed in the near future before someone is seriously hurt?

-Jones asked over 3 years ago
+Jones asked about 4 years ago

 Hi Jones, thanks for your question.